KhanhNguyen9872/ddos_python3/README.md

 # ddos_python3
-# You can ddos tcp by using Termux, Linux or Windows!
+# You can ddos tcp by using Windows, Linux-Termux or Google Colab!

 # Tutorial
 ----